-Another thing that is different is that we are seeing, for the first time, is forests that are ‘resistant’ to bushfires burning–rainforests and remnants of the ancient Gondwana flora that covered much of Australia tens of millions of years ago.
+Another thing that is different is that we are seeing, for the first time, forests that are ‘resistant’ to bushfires burning–rainforests and remnants of the ancient Gondwana flora that covered much of Australia tens of millions of years ago.
 There are only 100-200 individuals of ancient Woollemi pines left anywhere the world.
 Whether they will survive is unknown.
-They may escape this time, but their long term survival is unlikely in a future with the likelihood of more frequent and severe fires.
+They may escape this time, but their long term survival is unlikely in a future where the likelihood of more frequent and severe fires is high.

 It is not just the loss of individual plant species – it a loss in the richness of our landscape and the animals that live in them.
-What many of predict is that over time we will completely lose the rainforest and Gondwanan elements in our vegetation and the bogs and heaths on the high plains.
-Instead, the more fire-resistant open forests (known as ‘dry sclerophyll’ forests) will dominate in areas instead of temperature and subtropical rainforest and the tall majestic ‘wet sclerophyll’ eucalypt forests.
+What many botanists predict is that over time we will completely lose the rainforest and Gondwanan elements in our vegetation as well as the bogs and heaths on the high plains.
+Instead, the more fire-resistant open forests (known as ‘dry sclerophyll’ forests) will dominate in areas where now we have temperate and subtropical rainforests and the tall majestic ‘wet sclerophyll’ eucalypt forests.

 Some are calling this fire season the ‘new normal’.
 No. This is just the beginning of catastrophic climate change – next year may be better, we may even have several years in a row without major fires but there is no doubt that we will see further destruction until the cause of global warming is addressed and CO2 emissions are curtailed.